snehakumares/2021_IBM_Code_Challenge_AutomaticTrafficSystem/README.md

 - Code Editor of your choice.
 (Eg. VSCode, Sublime Text, Atom, etc.)

 The repository is split into two segment:
-- `bin` folder contains the core python scripts that can be embedded into a system for direct functioning.
+- `bin` folder contains the core python scripts that can be embedded into a system for direct functioning after slight modifications.
 - `src` folder contains a Flask application which can be used to demonstrate the interaction of camera and backend processing.

 `Step 1` : Excute command ```pip install requirements.txt```.
 This will install all the libraries needed to run the program.